gkjohnson/threejs-sandbox/valve-file-loader/README.md

 Defines indices and render approaches for the model in a set of bodyparts, meshes, strips, etc that mirrors the structure of the data in the MDL file.

 ### Putting it all together

-TODO: How does the offset, vert, index data in the MDL models / meshes work in conjunction with the data in the VTX strips and strip groups?

 From the loop linked to above the order to go from strip to final vertex is as follows: